PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 and all 11 TensorFlow-import-blocked tests pass.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The gate-layout cluster now delegates to a dedicated frozen context and stable seven-owner required/eight-owner full policy in `passes/gate_layout_orchestration.py`.
+Every invocation build owns one fresh main-model pass-state scope shared by exactly the selected owners.
+The helper's keyword-only `True` default, the direct explicit-`False` caller, all boundaries, and its identity as an argument-free attention-recovery callback remain unchanged.
+Accounting replaces eight direct calls with eight full-policy IDs, preserves the 120 effective-call total and both existing compositions, and the full-policy efficiency fixture still builds one graph index.
+The 267-test focused/attention-recovery/architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, policy, runtime-order, callback, boundary, scope-sharing, or TensorFlow-isolation contract changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.